Back to ADT Guides

 What Usually Goes Wrong

-• WiFi network password changed or router replaced
+• WiFi password changed on the router and the camera

 Official Manufacturer Manual